Acsxs/DND-Health-Manager/README.txt

 How to use:
 1. Get python if you don't have it
+2. Install required packages through the requirements file
-2. Just click on the run file
+3. Dlick on the run file
-3. Allow through windows defender
+4. Allow through windows defender
-4. Apply common sense
-5. Profit